celoyd/wheather/README.md

     zsh slicey.sh raws

-You should now see a folder called raws with directories called 0..7 in it, each with 30 image slices.
+You should now see a folder called slice with directories called 0..7 in it, each with 30 image slices.